The Government announced a new Job Retention Bonus to reward and incentivise employers who retain their furloughed employees:

 Can furlough apply to employees training under the apprenticeship levy?

 As employees on PAYE, apprentices can also be furloughed.
 ESFA guidelines indicate that where apprentices are furloughed or where the nature of their employment changes and no longer supports their apprenticeship, the apprentice, employer and the training provider should consider whether a break in learning would be appropriate.
 Guidance issued by HMRC indicates that furloughed employees are allowed to do training.
 If workers are required to complete online training courses, guidance indicates that “employers must pay at least the NLW/NMW for the time spent training, even if this is more than the 80% of their wage that will be subsidised”.
 If the learning is interrupted for more than four weeks, the apprentice should report a break in learning and payment to the provider should be suspended.
+As an additional measure, the government will introduce a new payment for apprentices hired from 1 August 2020 to 31 January 2021.
+Payments will consist of £2,000 to employers in England for each new apprentice hired aged under 25, and £1,500 for 25 and over.

 Can furloughed employees undertake work for other organisations while receiving these payments?